conner985/tuple-coordination-in-unity/README.md

 # tuple-coordination-in-unity
-In this example I used a simplified version of a Linda tuple space to implement coordination among characters inside Unity
+Linda tuple space implemented in C# to be fully compatible with the Unity game engine.

+This example is the classic "Dining Philosophers" problem solved through central coordination

 Video: https://www.youtube.com/watch?v=45RcKiTQ3pY